 How Schools Report and Showcase SDG Impact

-- Board reports and parent communications — Sharing measurable impact and student testimonials with key stakeholders
+- Board reports and parent communications: Sharing measurable impact and student testimonials with key stakeholders

 Frequently Asked Questions

-Rustic Pathways’s sustainable development approach for Week Without Walls centers on the UN Sustainable Development Goals.
-Programs feature long-term, community-based service projects like clean water access and conservation, with students working directly alongside local partners.
+Rustic Pathways centers its sustainable development approach on the UN SDGs.
+Programs feature long-term, community-led projects in areas like clean water, education, and conservation, with students working directly alongside local partners.

-Do students receive proof of SDG involvement?
+Do students receive documentation of their SDG-related work?

-Are these projects truly community-led?
+Are projects truly community-led?

 Want to understand how this connects to the IB curriculum?
 Explore CAS Alignment →